Edit your API specification

 If you generated a collection from an OpenAPI 3.0 specification, make sure to update the collection once you're done making changes.

 Find items in your specification and jump to them using the command palette.
-To show the command palette, select Console icon View Command Palette in the upper right.
-You can also select ⌘+Shift+O or Ctrl+Shift+O.
+To show the command palette, click Console icon View Command Palette in the upper right.
+You can also click ⌘+Shift+O or Ctrl+Shift+O.

-In the command palette, select an item in the list to jump to that item in the specification.
+In the command palette, click an item in the list to jump to that item in the specification.
 To filter the list, enter "@" and begin typing the item you want to find.

 Navigate with the command palette

 You can also use the command palette to perform editing commands.
-In the command palette, enter ">" and select the editing command you want to perform.
-For example, select Fold All to collapse all sections in the specification, or select Unfold All to expand all sections.
+In the command palette, enter ">" and click the editing command you want to perform.
+For example, click Fold All to collapse all sections in the specification, or click Unfold All to expand all sections.

 Add new sections using snippets

-You can add new sections to your specification using snippets.
 Snippets are preformatted blocks you can fill out to build your specification.
+You can use snippets to add new sections to your specification.
 You can use snippets to add the following types of sections:

-• OpenAPI - Server, path, operation, response, request body, parameter, callback, schema, security scheme
+• OpenAPI - Server, tag, path, operation, response, request body, parameter, callback, link, example, schema, security scheme

 • AsyncAPI - Server, channel, operation, schema